mhelmih/docureco/sample-project/doc/srs.md

     <td>2.
 System displays a form for book data entry (book title, number of pages, book status: reading, to read).</td>
   </tr>
   <tr>
     <td>3.
-User fills in the book data but leaves one or more fields empty.</td>
+User fills in the book data but leaves one or more fields (including cover image) empty.</td>
     <td></td>
   </tr>
   <tr>